 So, you want to know how to hold hairdressing scissors correctly?
 Holding salon hair cutting scissors also known as hairdressing/barbering scissors or even shears may seem straightforward, however, it's not as simple as it seems.
 To the untrained or the average person they normally handle the scissors as they would with a pair of plain old kitchen scissors.
 Unfortunately, kitchen scissors and professional hairdressing scissors are completely different so it can be a little tricky for newbies to get the correct hold of professional hairdressing scissors.
 For professional hairdressers to be able to cut hair they first need to learn the importance of using and handling hair cutting scissors before cutting hair on anyone.
+Know what hairstylist should know about hair shears.
 Once you the professional hairdresser have the art of how to hold your shears then, by all means, cut hair like there is no tomorrow!

 To hold the hair cutting scissors correctly can be quite simple as long as before anything the correct size has been chosen for the hand, fingers and thumb.
 If the finger holes for your thumb and ring finger on the shears are too big you won't be able to grip the scissors when cutting hair and can cause you to drop the scissors and potentially damage them.
 If they are too small, well enough said really as you won't be able to put the correct fingers and thumb in the holes, with that being said either way won’t be comfortable for your hands and can increase the chances of developing early injuries and will lessen the quality of work produced.
 This is why it's crucial to get the correct and best fitting pair of shears.
 If however, it’s a tiny bit too big, no need to change the shears completely simply put in inserts for the finger holes that either came with the scissors or you can purchase separately to help make the comfort and quality of using the scissor better for your hand.
 Once you have the sizing of the shears down pack you can then finally move onto holding your scissor correctly and comfortably.
 Personally, the best way I find to hold my professional hair cutting shear is that firstly you need to be familiar with the scissors before you can begin to hold them in your hand.
 Now is a good time to focus on other parts of the shear, for example on the shear as it's clearly visible there are two blades that are connected at a central point which is called the pivot point.
 Below the pivot point is then the finger holes and the tang (the part where you rest your pinky finger once all fingers are inserted in the correct positions which make cutting hair more comfortable).
 Once familiar it's now best to see if you can then put your thumb into the larger of the two-finger holes on the shear and then also insert your ring finger into the smaller hole with the tang on the end.
 It may seem a little uncomfortable at the start but in time you will get used to it and the motion won't feel as new or awkward to move.
 The remaining fingers (middle and index finger) are then laid/rested on the back arm of the scissors which is in front of the ring finger hole and behind the blades.
 Once all fingers and thumb are in it should be comfortable enough to start cutting hair.